Asyncify lets synchronous C or C++ code interact with asynchronous JavaScript. This allows things like:

 ccall

-¶To make use of an Asyncify-using wasm export from Javascript, you can use the
+¶To make use of an Asyncify-using Wasm export from Javascript, you can use the

 Module.ccall